 Lower extremity injuries are the most common among female soccer players.
 But, there is one more that is gaining attention in the sport.
 Head injuries.

-“I see many young female athletes with injuries related to soccer, ranging from minor sprains and strains to more severe ligament tears to traumatic head injuries and concussion,” says Katherine Kester, M.D., a primary care sports medicine specialist on the medical staff at Texas Health Allen and Allen Orthopedics and Sports Medicine, a Texas Health Physicians Group practice.
-Kester is also the medical director of Texas Health Sports Medicine Concussion Center in Plano.
+“I see many young female athletes with injuries related to soccer, ranging from minor sprains and strains to more severe ligament tears to traumatic head injuries and concussion,” says Katherine Kester, M.D., a primary care sports medicine specialist on the medical staff at Texas Health Allen and Texas Health Orthopedic Specialists, a Texas Health Physicians Group practice.

 “The most common injuries I see are ankle sprains, muscle strains, contusions (bruises), and concussions.
 It is important to follow up with a sports medicine physician when an injury occurs so we can not only treat the current injury, but help prevent future ones as well.”

 “I end up treating many female soccer players for recurrent ankle sprains.
 They have a sprain and don’t see a doctor, and end up having two or three sprains in a short timeframe.
 If they came in after the first injury, we would talk about bracing, at-home physical therapy, and other injury prevention strategies.
 My goal is to not just get our athletes safely back onto the field, but to avoid further harm,” Kester adds.